Shark Diving South Africa: A Bucket List Adventure!

 You probably have a bucket list of things you want to do before you die, right?
-Interactions with marine life are always at the top of mine, but these animals seem to hate me!
+Shark diving in South Africa has been at the top of my list for years, but throughout my travels, marine animals always seem to hate me!
 I’ve had whale watching tours with no whales, dolphin swimming tours with no dolphins… When I was last in South Africa in 2016, I really, really wanted to go cage diving with Great White Sharks, and given my luck, you can guess what happened—it was cancelled.

 So when I got the opportunity to visit Cape Town again this May, I wasn’t taking any chances.
 I booked shark cage diving tours three days in a row in case of cancellation, and I’m happy to report that I FINALLY got to check this amazing experience off my bucket list!